 In mid-September, Ryan Oliver of Pinnguaq (me!) visited the University of Tromsø in Tromsø, Norway as a part of the Arctic Modernities Conference.
 I spoke in a conference entitled “Indigenous Cultural Heritage and Technology in the Arctic”.
 In this video I speak on Feeding My Family, Nunavut Hunting Stories and the work Pinnguaq is doing.

 A fascinating (if you find paint drying to be fascinating) video of the audio of the talk, along with my slideshow is here.
 Please enjoy.

 If you’re one who prefers text, we’ve got you covered.
 Here is a transcript of Part 2.
 Please note I spoke “off the cuff” more than not at this event and the audio/video does not follow this prepared speech word for word, but certainly in theme/message.
 The written text below is far more elegant, but the audio above is far more human.
 Comments/criticism and feedback is always welcome.
-Part 1 is available here.
+Please check out Part 1 of this blog!